Farmer Assistance When Natural Disasters Occur

 Recovery and Repair

 As soon as it is safe to get back outside and get to work on the repairs, it is important to continue to beware of the risks and best practices.
-Clemson shared some great resources from the Alabama Cooperative Extension System:
+Here is a great online handbook created by Alabama Cooperative Extension System that covers everything from safe drinking water to mold; salvaging clothing to flooded farm equipment: https://www.aces.edu/blog/topics/disaster-home-family/emergency-handbook-preparation-and-recovery/

 If you do not already, we encourage you to have a disaster protocol in place for your farm based on likely weather events in your area.
 This would include priority tasks for prep and who is responsible for what (this includes things like securing equipment, shutting off wells, digging emergency ditches, evacuating animals and taking pictures before the disaster hits) as well as information on the nearest shelters and hospitals.